JeremyCrichton/postit/README.md

-# README
+# Postit

-Launch School example blog app buit with Rails 6.
+An app built with Ruby on Rails that allows you to create posts, comment and vote.